eclipse-tractusx/puris/docs/admin/Admin_Guide.md

 ## Configure anonymized data exchange

 To facilitate data exchange across multiple tiers, PURIS provides **anonymized versions** of selected PURIS data standards.
-The anonymized variants are meant to be consumed by third party participants who receive the data indirectly through your partners, without exposing sensitive identifiers.
+The anonymized variants are meant to be consumed only through **your own EDC**, so that another application acting on your behalf can retrieve and forward the data further, without exposing sensitive identifiers to your direct partners.
+Partners can no longer pull anonymized submodels directly through their own EDC.

 PURIS ensures that:

 - anonymized semantic models are provided in the repository as `.ttl` files with JSON examples
 - anonymized DTOs and mappers exist (reusing existing delivery/production/stock logic)
 - **assets and DTR submodels are registered** for each anonymized data model
+- the submodel descriptor `href` contains the respective partner's BPNL as a path segment, and the backend rejects any request whose `edc-bpn` header does not match its own BPNL with `403 Forbidden`

 However contract definitions and policies are NOT created by PURIS for anonymized models so the operator must:

-1. create the **access policy** and **contract policy** in the provider EDC
+1. create the **access policy** and **contract policy** in the provider EDC, **scoped to the provider's own BPNL** (not the partner's), since only the provider's own EDC is allowed to negotiate and pull these assets
 2. create a **contract definition** per anonymized asset (or however you group contracts in your environment)

 This mirrors the standard setup flow, but uses the anonymized asset IDs / semantic IDs.
 From an operator's point of view, the implementation combines the following building blocks:

-1. a DTR entry for the digital twin shell and its anonymized submodel descriptor,
+1. a DTR entry for the digital twin shell and its anonymized submodel descriptor, whose `href` embeds the requesting partner's BPNL,
 2. a provider-side EDC asset exposing the anonymized submodel endpoint,
-3. provider-side access and contract policies aligned with the configured Framework Agreement and Usage Purpose,
+3. provider-side access and contract policies restricted to the provider's own BPNL,
-4. a consumer-side contract negotiation and transfer process to first resolve the submodel descriptor and then pull the anonymized submodel data.
+4. a consumer-side contract negotiation and transfer process, performed by the provider's own EDC, to first resolve the submodel descriptor and then pull the anonymized submodel data.

 ### Backend endpoints

-For each anonymized standard, PURIS exposes an endpoint that returns the anonymized SAMM e.g. `planned-production-output/anonymized/request`
+For each anonymized standard, PURIS exposes an endpoint that returns the anonymized SAMM e.g. `planned-production-output/anonymized/request/{materialNumberCx}/{partnerBpnl}/submodel/{representation}`.
+The `partnerBpnl` path segment identifies which partner's data to serve, while the `edc-bpn` request header is validated against the provider's own BPNL to ensure only the provider's own EDC can call the endpoint.

 ### How to validate the setup

 Use the Bruno integration tests for anonymized exchange to validate:

 - provider catalog exposes anonymized assets
-- DTR contains anonymized submodel descriptors (by semantic ID)
+- DTR contains anonymized submodel descriptors (by semantic ID) with the partner BPNL embedded in the `href`
-- contract negotiation + transfer succeed
+- contract negotiation + transfer succeed when performed through the **provider's own EDC**, and are rejected (`403`) when attempted through a partner's EDC
 - `$value` pull returns anonymized payloads

 ## Configure ERP Update